 Language of instructionInternational students can study in English or in Czech together with Czech students.
 Those who wish to study in Czech are required to pass an entrance examination in Czech Language.
 A student who would like to change from study in English to study in Czech is required to sit an exam in the Czech language to prove their competence in communicating in Czech and the knowledge of Czech technical terminology.
 Contact address to institute for language and preparatory studies: http://www.ujop.cuni.cz/

-Tuition feesThe tuition fee is 6000 Euro per year for the Bachelor's and Master's degree study programmes in English and 7000 Euro per year for the Ph.D. study programme in English.
+Tuition feesThe tuition fee is 4000 Euro per year for the Ph.D. degree programme in English.
 In the case of study in Czech there is no tuition fee.

 Accommodation and mealsIn case of interest, the Faculty may assist in finding accommodation in university dormitories and arranging for meals in dining halls at the same quality standard as for Czech students.